CryptoKube-io/devcon4-workshop/01_light_client/README.md

 **Introduces:** digitalocean, parity

-Our next goal is to deploy light client to a DigitalOcean droplet.
-This time we will use Parity instead of Geth.
+Our first goal is to deploy a Parity Ethereum light client to a DigitalOcean droplet.

-### Terraform Config
-TODO

-### DigitalOcean
-- Image:
-- Name: `devcon4-parity_light-01`
-- Size: 2gb
-- Firewall (allow):
-  - Ingress:
-    - TCP 22: allow from private net
-    - TCP 8545-8546: allow from private net
-    - TCP 30303: allow from all
-    - UDP 30301: allow from all
-  - Egress:
-    - TCP 22: allow to private net
-    - TCP 80: allow to all
-    - TCP 8545-8546: allow to private net
-    - TCP 30303: allow to all
-    - UDP 30301: allow to all

-### Ansible
-- Inventory: `terraform-inventory`
-- Parity:
-  - network: kovan
-  - cache: 1024
+---

 ### Steps